PaddlePaddle/PGL/README.md

 ## Large-Scale: Support distributed graph storage and distributed training algorithms
 In most cases of large-scale graph learning, we need distributed graph storage and distributed training support.
-As shown in the following figure, PGL provided a general solution of large-scale training, we adopted [PaddleFleet](https://github.com/PaddlePaddle/Fleet) as our distributed parameter servers, which supports large scale distributed embeddings and a lightweighted distributed storage engine so tcan easily set up a large scale distributed training algorithm with MPI clusters.
+As shown in the following figure, PGL provided a general solution of large-scale training, we adopted [PaddleFleet](https://github.com/PaddlePaddle/Fleet) as our distributed parameter servers, which supports large scale distributed embeddings and a lightweighted distributed storage engine so it can easily set up a large scale distributed training algorithm with MPI clusters.

 <img src="./docs/source/_static/distributed_frame.png" alt="The distributed frame of PGL" width="800">